pradeepsuyal/Telco-customer-churn/README.md

 ## Exploring the Data:<a name="viz"></a>

-Here I will use pandas and seaborn visualization skills to determine if Fandango's ratings in 2015 had a bias towards rating movies better to sell more tickets.
+I had use pandas and seaborn visualization skills.

 **Matplotlib:**<a name="matplotlib"></a>
 --------